typsy-dev/documentation/README.md

 ### Integration overview
 https://docs.google.com/document/d/1vv0EgVPCiCUX15xJEFbs0elN80CzUsri1OvxBgrI4oU/edit?usp=sharing

+# Integration options
+The following sections detail some of the integration options available

+## LTI
+Utilizing the Learning Tools Interoperability (LTI) standard is a common, robust and simple approach supported by many Learning Management Systems (LMS)>

+### Moodle
+Documentation on how to setup LTI in Moodle - LINK COMING SOON

+### Canvas
+Documentation on how to setup LTI in Canvas - LINK COMING SOON

 ## Typsy Web Player
 It’s possible to embed Typsy Lessons into an external website through the use of the ‘Typsy Web Player’.